stanford-rc/globus.stanford.edu/README.md

 This is the source code for the Globus @ Stanford web site!

-Anything pushed to the `main` branch will go live at [https://stanford-rc.github.io/globus.stanford.edu/](https://stanford-rc.github.io/globus.stanford.edu/).
+Anything pushed to the `main` branch will go live at [https://globus.stanford.edu/](https://globus.stanford.edu/).

-NOTE: Eventually, this will probably end up being globus.stanford.edu.

 This site uses the [Jekyll](https://jekyllrb.com) template engine.
 We do that because that is what GitHub Pages uses, and we are using GitHub Pages to